Memory (Bujold novel): Plot summary

 Illyan moves into Vorkosigan House to recover, where he receives visits from Lady Alys Vorpatril, Gregor's social secretary, who was also at his bedside during his breakdown.

 While making a thorough inspection of ImpSec headquarters, Miles finds the first clue: a false record that claims he entered ImpSec's storeroom recently.
 An inventory establishes that the weapon was commissioned by Ser Galen, Duv Galeni's now-deceased Komarran terrorist father.
-It was seized from his organization and stored, until it was stolen by someone trying to frame Lieutenant Vorkosigan, not Lord Auditor Vorkosigan.
+It was stolen by someone trying to frame Lieutenant Vorkosigan, not Lord Auditor Vorkosigan.

 Thanks in part to his ill-advised call to Miles, Duv Galeni is arrested for the attack.
 However, Miles is certain that this is also a frameup.
 When Haroche offers to reinstate Miles and put him back in charge of the Dendarii Mercenaries, Miles realizes that he has been offered a (nearly irresistible) bribe and that Haroche committed the crime to become head of ImpSec.
 He maneuvers Haroche into incriminating himself.
 Gregor consults with the other Auditors and makes Miles' appointment permanent.

 Miles makes one final attempt to persuade his second-in-command and lover, Elli Quinn, to marry him, but she cannot bear being planet-bound, so he gives her command of the Dendarii.
-Gregor and Laisa are formally and ceremoniously betrothed.
+Gregor and Laisa become betrothed.
 Illyan and Alys, meanwhile, have become secret lovers, to Ivan's dismay.
 Duv Galeni becomes engaged to Delia Koudelka.

-Miles undergoes surgery to implant a device that can trigger a milder seizure at a time of his choosing as a palliative measure, the underlying condition being incurable.
+Miles undergoes surgery to implant a device that can pre-emptively trigger a milder seizure at a time of his choosing as a palliative measure, the underlying condition being incurable.